Yoon Pledges to Rebuild Nation that 'Truly Belongs to the People'

-President Yoon Suk Yeol has pledged to rebuild the nation to truly belong to the people, based on a liberal democracy and the market economy.
+President Yoon Suk Yeol took office on Tuesday, pledging to rebuild the nation to truly belong to the people, based on a liberal democracy and the market economy.

 At his inauguration ceremony in front of some 41-thousand people gathered at the National Assembly lawn on Tuesday, Yoon said he is responding to the call of the times to advance South Korea toward fulfilling its responsibility and role in the international community.